berachain/beacon-kit/state-transition/core/README.md

 Say a deposit is made at slot `S`, epoch `N`, that creates a validator.

 The funds deposited will be locked and the validator will stay inactive until the a minimum staking balance is hit.
 The minimum staking balance is set to `EjectionBalance + EffectiveBalanceIncrement` to account for hysteresys.
+However if the active validator set has already reached the `ValidatorSetCap`, a new prospective validator must deposit more funds than the effective balance of the active validator with the lowest stake.

 So let's assumed that `S`, epoch `N`, is the slot where finally the validator `Balance` equals the minimum required for staking (one or multiple deposits may have been done to get there).
 Then: